 The Song of the Sea and Psalms

-The Song of the Sea in Exodus 15:11, noted for likely being one the most archaic traditions within the Bible, asks: “Who among the gods is like you, LORD?
+The Song of the Sea in Exodus 15:11, which is likely one the most ancient traditions within the Bible, asks: “Who among the gods is like you, LORD?
 Who is like you– majestic in holiness, awesome in glory, working wonders?”
-Clearly at this point in Israel’s history, as presented in this biblical tradition, the author and the people believed Yahweh was one of many gods, but nonetheless the greatest, and most glorious and powerful of them all.
-The Psalms are too frequent with references to other gods of whom Yahweh or the God of Israel is deemed superior to:
+Clearly, at this point in Israel’s history, as presented in this biblical tradition, the author and the people believed Yahweh was one of many gods, but nonetheless the greatest, and most glorious and powerful of them all.
+The Psalms are also frequent with references to other gods Yahweh is thought superior to:

-Some have argued that because the Psalms are poetic in style the authors did not intend for them to be taken literally.
-However, these texts only make sense if both these Yahweh and the gods are presumed to be real.
-The goal of the Psalms is to exalt Yahweh, and it makes no sense to go about exalting him in contrast to none existing entities.
+Some argue that because the Psalms are poetic the authors did not intend for them to be taken literally.
+But these texts only make sense if both these Yahweh and the gods are presumed to be real.
+The goal of the Psalms is to exalt Yahweh and it makes no sense to go exalt him by comparing him to none existing entities.

 The Book of Joshua

-The book of Joshua provides a few clear statements concerning early Israelite belief in multiple gods:
+The book of Joshua provides statements concerning early Israelite belief in multiple gods:

 Joshua said to all the people, “This is what the Lord, the God of Israel, says: ‘Long ago your ancestors, including Terah the father of Abraham and Nahor, lived beyond the Euphrates River and worshiped other gods…” (24:2-3, emphasis added)